Where to go for advice

 Support for male victims of domestic abuse

-As well as getting support from the GDVA, male victims can also call Respect's confidential Men's Advice Line on 0808 8010327, Mon–Fri 9am-8pm.
+As well as getting support from the GDVA, male victims can also contact Men's Advice Line Respect's confidential phoneline on 0808 8010327, Monday to Friday 9am to 8pm.

 24-hour National Domestic Abuse Helpline

 You can contact the National Domestic Abuse Helpline to access support over the phone 24-hours a day, for free and in confidence.
 Call 0808 2000 247.